ss4774/evolution/README.md

-# Synthetic evolution of bacterial populations
+# Programmable evolution of computing circuits in cellular populations

 This repository is complementing the paper *Programmable evolution of computing circuits in cellular populations*.